jdevalk/wp-api-privacy/README.md

 ## Installation

 You can install the package either via a ZIP file, or by using composer.
+Please note, this plugin is still in active development - please don't install it on any production sites, but feel free to test it on development or less essential sites to help provide feedback.

 ### ZIP File